xKiraEzy/AutoStrip-StripchatRecorderPyUI/README.md

-# AutoStrip
+# AutoStr

-AutoStrip is a Python program used to automatically record and monitor streamers on stripchat.com.
+AutoStr is a Python program used to automatically record and monitor streamers on SC.
 It provides details about the current session information of the monitored streamer.

-## Acknowledgement

-This project was inspired by [ChaturbateRecorder](https://github.com/Damianonymous/ChaturbateRecorder/blob/4c76552a97bd39faaedd5f7d00979743c3865278/ChaturbateRecorder.py#L62), a similar tool developed by Damianonymous.

 ## Installation

-To install AutoStrip, follow these steps:
+To install AutoStr, follow these steps:

 1. Download the latest release .zip file from the [Releases](link-to-releases) page.
 2. Unzip the downloaded file to your desired location.
 3. Run the `run.sh` file to start the program.

 That's it!
-AutoStrip is now installed and ready to use.
+AutoStr is now installed and ready to use.

 ## Usage